chemle/emle-engine/README.md

 Where `orca_input` is the path to a fully specified ORCA input file.
 This will be called by `sander` when performing QM/MM, i.e. we are using a _fake_ ORCA as the QM backend.

+The server and client should both connect the same hostname and port.
+This can be specified in a script using the environment variables `MLMM_HOST` and `MLMM_PORT`.
+If not specified, then the _same_ default values will be used for both the client and server.